byuccl/bitrec/README.md

 # BitRec - Bitstream Documentation

-Corey Simpson's tools for documenting Xilinx bitstreams.
+Pythoon/Tcl tools for documenting Xilinx bitstreams.
+Lead author Corey Simpson.

 README files for the instructions are contained in the various directories.